 Moving Forward on the ‘Missing Middle’

-Crowdsourcing attitudes to neighbourhood densification for affordability, choice, and diversity in four major Canadian metropolitan regions
+This project crowdsources the attitudes toward neighbourhood densification for affordability, choice, and diversity in four major Canadian metropolitan regions.

-What does density look like in your community?
+What does density look like across Canada’s urban centres?

 Project Lead(s):